dimagi/commcare-cloud/docs/firefighting/index.md

 GROUP BY main_table
 ORDER BY n_tup_ins DESC;
 ```
+### Disk Full on Data partition
+In Case Postgresql fails with  `No space left on device` Error message and in order to free up space you need to restart the Postgresql then Please take the following steps
+* Stop the `Pgbouncer`
+* There is a dummy file of 1GB placed in encrypted root path `/opt/data/emerg_delete.dummy` which can be deleted.
+* It will give you enough space to restart Database.
+Reclaim the disk space.
+* Start the `Pgbouncer`
 ### Deleting old WAL logs
 At all the times, PostgreSQL maintains a write-ahead log (WAL) in the pg_xlog/ for version <10 and in pg_wal/ for version >=10 subdirectory of the cluster’s data directory.
 The log records for every change made to the database’s data files.
 These log messages exists primarily for crash-safety purposes.